cwwang1979/BoneMarrow/README.md

 - cuDNN version >= 7.4.2

 #### Download
-Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/1sEEnwL3jQuKWEMPmrjBohiTaT95a6VOq/view?usp=sharing) file.
+Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/19ZUKV8LBHndpDxHUKDWXey6EPvAsO805/view?usp=sharing) file.
+(For reviewers, please use the manuscript number M...........R1 as the password to decompress the file.)

 The demo data is [here](https://drive.google.com/file/d/1-g-FOBLqyhsjwBQCVsQ3WlAwQmBpvHV9/view?usp=sharing).

 #### File structure